 This area contains many slopes, but you can choose a route that avoids the steeper ones.
 Manual wheelchair users may need assistance on the gradual but long incline of Omotesando Yoyogi Park The site was once a former army barracks, but after the war it became Washington Heights, a dormitory for the U.S. military, and then the athletes' village for the Tokyo Olympics before becoming Yoyogi Park.
 Today, the park and the trees of the adjacent Meiji Shrine form a thick green forest.
-The park also has athletic facilities such as an athletic field (known as Oda Field) and soccer and field hockey fields.
+The park also has sport facilities such as an athletic field (known as Oda Field) and ball games fields (soccer, hockey and rugby).